Mackenzie Younger & his son Rome

 Logo for New York Flower Farm featuring a snake with a flower at its tail.

-Our Story: The New York Flower Farm
+The New York Flower Farm

 The project is still in its early years.
-While the farm itself—and a house that will eventually be available as a short-term rental—will not be open for public visitation until 2027, the business is actively propagating plants and collaborating with other growers to provide high-quality native plants to the Hudson Valley community and online customers today.
+While the farm itself—and a house that will eventually be available as a short-term rental—will not be open for public visitation until 2027, the business is actively propagating plants and collaborating with other trusted growers to provide high-quality native plants to the Hudson Valley community and online customers today.

 Learn more about the New York Flower Farm